alexanderrich/exploration_consumption/doc/journal/paper.md

 To incentivize participants to attend to and perform the slider task, they were penalized if they missed more than 10% of the sliders.
-For each percentage over 10% of sliders that were not set to 50 over the course of the experiment,
+For each percentage over 10% of sliders that were not set to 50 over the course of the experiment, $.20 was deducted from a bonus that started at $5.00.
+For example, if a participant failed to set the sliders to 50 for 18% of sliders, their final bonus would be
+$3.40.

 #### Choice task.